KansasCityWomeninTechnology/cocktails-worksheets/docs/react/05-fact-display/README.md

 Now that we've added a prop to _FactDisplay_ in _FactGenerator.jsx_, we need to pass that prop to _FactDisplay_ inside of _FactDisplay.jsx_.

-If you take a look at what already exists in _FactDisplay.jsx_, you will see that we're declaring a constant called `FactDisplay` that is an arrow function.
-However, we don't have any variables we're passing to that function, at the moment (note the empty parentheses).
-We need to add `currentFact` to that declaration so that React knows what to do with the function.
+If you take a look at what already exists in _FactDisplay.jsx_, you will see that `FactDisplay` is defined as a functional component using an arrow function assigned to a const.
+You will notice that the parentheses are currently empty.
+This means that no data is currently passed to the component.

+Since this is React, we use props to pass data to components.
+The way we do that is to add our prop inside the parentheses.
+We need to update `FactDisplay`'s definition to accept props so that it can access data we pass to it.
+Add `{ currentFact }` to that declaration so that React knows what to do with the function.

+> [!HINT]
+> `FactDisplay`'s first line should look like this after you've added `{ currentFact }`:
+> `const FactDisplay = ({ currentFact }) => {`

 ## Ternaries

-Since this is React, we're passing a prop to the function.
-The way we do that is to add `{currentFact}` inside the parentheses.
-Then we need to create a way to decide what to display in that component.
+Now we need to create a way to decide what to display in that component.

 When the page first loads, we want people to be prompted to click the button, but after that, we want a random fact to be displayed.

 One way to do that is to write a conditional.
 For example, we could be thinking, "`if` the page has been loaded for the first time, we want "Press the button below to view a fun fact about me!" to be displayed, `else` we want a random fact to be displayed.

 Sometimes, it can be cleaner to express this kind of logic as a _ternary_.
 A ternary is a short-hand way of writing an `if...else` statement.
 You set a condition followed by a question mark (?), then add what you want the code to execute if the condition is truthy.
 You follow this with a colon (:), then write the expression that you want executed if the condition is falsy.

-In our case, inside the return statement for `FactDisplay`,we'll want to end up with the following (note that some of this already exist in the return statement, so BE CAREFUL):
+In our case, inside the return statement for `FactDisplay`,we'll want to end up with the following (note that some of this already exist in the return statement, so BE CAREFUL when you copy and paste!):

 {% codeblock copy %}FactDisplay.jsx{% codeblock %}
 ```js